-Nadva-tul-Ulema Lucknow was established by Maulana Abdul Ghafoor, Maulana Shibli Naumani and Maulana Abdul Haq in 1894.
+Nadva-tul-Ulema Lucknow was established by Maulana Abdul Ghafoor, Maulana Shibli Naumani, and Maulana Abdul Haq in 1894.

-Its establishment was necessitated by the fact that M.A.O Aligarh and Dar-Ul-Uloom Deoband had failed to produce Muslims equipped with Western knowledge and the religious education.
-M.A.O College Aligarh stressed more upon English language and the modern science subjects whereas Darl-Ul-Uloom Deoband neglected the modern western knowledge altogether.
-Consequently the graduates of M.A.O College seriously lacked in religious education whereas Darl-Ul-Uloom Deoband produced many Sufis, Ulemas and spiritual leaders.
+Its establishment was necessitated by the fact that M.A.O Aligarh and Dar-Ul-Uloom Deoband had failed to produce Muslims equipped with Western knowledge and religious education.
+M.A.O College Aligarh stressed more upon the English language and the modern science subjects whereas Darl-Ul-Uloom Deoband neglected the modern western knowledge altogether.
+Consequently, the graduates of M.A.O College seriously lacked in religious education whereas Darl-Ul-Uloom Deoband produced many Sufis, Ulemas, and spiritual leaders.

 Under these circumstances, Nadva aimed at producing the graduate well versed in both Western knowledge and religious education.

-Nadva started functioning in 1898 and in the beginning faced financial difficulties which were removed with the progress of time.
-The nobles of Shah Jehan Pur provided land and then State of Hyderabad in 1900 and Bhopal in 1905 fixed annual grants for this Muslim seat of learning.
+Nadva started functioning in 1898 and at the beginning faced financial difficulties which were removed with the progress of time.
+The nobles of Shah Jehan Pur provided land and then the State of Hyderabad in 1900 and Bhopal in 1905 fixed annual grants for this Muslim seat of learning.
 Later on, the government also sanctioned a monthly grant of 500 rupees for the Nadva.

-Objectives of The Nadva:
+Objectives of The Nadva

 Nadva had the following objectives.

-i) Nadva aimed at the reformation of the Muslims by producing the graduates well-equipped with both Western and secular knowledge.
+i) Nadva aimed at the reformation of the Muslims by producing graduates well-equipped with both Western and secular knowledge.

 ii) One of its main objectives was the promotion of Islamic knowledge and thought.